Birth of Ataturk:

 Ataturk's Death and Legacy:

 Mustafa Kemal became known as "Ataturk," meaning "grandfather" or "ancestor of the Turks," because of his pivotal role in founding and leading the new, independent state of Turkey.
-Ataturk died on November 10, 1938 from cirrhosis of the liver due to excessive alcohol.
+Ataturk died on November 10, 1938 from cirrhosis of the liver due to excessive alcohol consumption.
 He was only 57 years old.

 During his service in the army and his 15 years as president, Mustafa Kemal Ataturk laid the foundations for the modern Turkish state.
 Today, his policies are still being debated, but Turkey stands as one of the success stories of the twentieth century - due, in large part, to Mustafa Kemal.